Ezekiel 25 – Judgment on the Nations Near Judah

 viii.
 “Ezekiel, like Jeremiah, believed that Babylon was God’s instrument of judgment against an unfaithful Israel.
 To resist Babylon was to resist the divine will.
 That is why Jeremiah counseled submission to Babylon and why Ezekiel did not include Babylon among the nations he condemned.”
 (Vawter and Hoppe)

 b.
 Against the Ammonites: The Ammonites lived in the area on the east side of the Jordan River, north of the Moabites.
-Their lands are included in what is today Jordan, and the capital of Jordan is named Ammon because of this connection.
+Their lands are included in what is today Jordan, and the capital of Jordan is named Amman because of this connection.

 i.
 “In spite of its limited territory between the mountainous area of southern Gilead and the eastern desert, Ammon’s importance and wealth were significant.
 It enjoyed unrivalled domination of the King’s Highway.
 This important commercial artery ran the length of the Transjordanian highlands from the Gulf of Aqabah to Damascus.”
 (Vawter and Hoppe)

 c.
-Because you said, “Aha!” against My sanctuary when it was profaned: The Ammonites felt no pity or sorry for the fall of Jerusalem and the destruction of the temple.
+Because you said, “Aha!” against My sanctuary when it was profaned: The Ammonites felt no pity or sorrow for the fall of Jerusalem and the destruction of the temple.
 This may be understandable in terms of political or national rivalry, but they should have mourned the desecration of the sanctuary of the true God, the creator of heaven and earth.
 They did not, and it made them liable for judgment.

 i.
-“Ammon evidently took advantage of Babylon’s victory and· grabbed whatever land and property that they could.
+“Ammon evidently took advantage of Babylon’s victory and·grabbed whatever land and property that they could.
 This is implied in Ezekiel 25:3 and is confirmed by Jeremiah 49.1.
 Here is the temporarily strong nation taking advantage of the weaker neighbour.”
 (Wright)

 ii.
 “According to Ezekiel 21:18-20 Nebuchadnezzar had set out against Judah and Ammon.
 But there is no record of an attack on Ammon; apparently it had capitulated and turned against Judah (Ezekiel 21:28; Zephaniah 2:8-11).”
 (Feinberg)